 Other Workgroup Participants noted that a holistic approach to charging could be argued to include a ‘shorthaul’ type concept.
 Ofgem’s 0636 rejection letter, commented there might be benefits in not reviewing in isolation .

-NTS Optional Charge included in Modifications 0678B, 0678D, 0678G, 0678H and 0678J –
+NTS Optional Charge included in Modifications 0678B, 0678D, 0678G, 0678H and 0678J

-Workgroup noted that within thos Modifications which included an Optional type charge, there were two clear methods used.
+Workgroup noted that within those Modifications which included an Optional type charge, there were two clear methods used.

 NTS Optional Charge Method 1 in 0678B

-Workgroup Participants sought clarification whether within 0678B, the purpose of the optional capacity charge is to avoid inefficient bypass of the NTS.
-The Proposer of 0678B confirmed there will be a number of benefits derived from the Optional Capacity Charge, one of which will be the avoidance of inefficient bypass of the NTS whether by alternative onshore or offshore pipelines or indeed non-GB delivery of LNG.

-Workgroup Participants sought clarification as to whether the optional Capacity Charge in 0678B was a discount to the standard capacity charge.
-The Proposer of 0678B confirmed that it was an optional charge derived with reference to the reserve prices established for the relevant entry and exit points.

 The Proposer of 0678B was asked by Workgroup to summarise Method 1: